Decomposition into Low-rank plus Additive Matrices for Background/Foreground Separation: A Review for a Comparative

 \subsubsection{Real Videos}

 From Table \ref{BMC2} and Table \ref{BMC21}, we can see that for the F-Measure, OR-PCA with MRF \cite{1010-2} gives the best performance followed by OR-PCA without MRF \cite{1010-1}, ROSL \cite{759-1}, PRMF \cite{5400} and DRMF \cite{54}.
 Thus, the algorithm OR-PCA with and without MRF has stable performance both on synthetic and real videos by preserving their rank.
 Otherwise, ROSL, PRMF and DRMF are more robust on real video than on synthetic videos.
-We has not conducted experiments on real videes for DECOLOR and RegL1-ALM due to very expensive computation time, and for GOSUS due to an implementation problem in the original code when very long sequences appear.
+We have not conducted experiments on real videos for DECOLOR and RegL1-ALM due to very expensive computation time, and for GOSUS due to an implementation problem in the original code when very long sequences appear.
 Figure \ref{F-Measure-1} shows a visual overview of the F-Measure for the 32 algorithms and the adaptive MOG \cite{701}.\\

-Another main conclusion is that most of the RPCA algorithms outperforms the adaptive MOG for the synthetic videos as for real videos too.
+An other main conclusion is that most of the RPCA algorithms outperform the adaptive MOG for the synthetic videos as for real videos too.
 Figure \ref{F-Measure} and Figure \ref{F-Measure-1} show the F-Measure of the evaluated algorithms for synthetic and real videos, respectively.